modalitysystems/modalitysoftware-docs/twa/ModalityPSTNBilling.md

 # Modality PSTN Billing Usage

-Thank you for installing the Modality Online Meeting Usage Power BI app.
+Thank you for installing the Modality PSTN Billing Usage Power BI app.

 > This application reports on information from the Modality Teamwork Analytics data engine.
 It comes pre-installed with demo data, allowing you to navigate the app and explore how the